mjiid/PyCourrier/README.md

 - **use_SSL**: Boolean indicating whether to use SSL (True) or TLS (False, default) for the connection.

 ## Methods:
 - **set_message**: Compose the email message with subject, plaintext, and HTML content.
+(Please note either in_plaintext or in_htmltext must be provided.
+If both are given, the email client will typically display the HTML version.)
 - **add_attachment**: Add an attachment to the email.
 - **set_recipients**: Set the list of email recipients.
 - **connect**: Connect to the SMTP server.